scottmalin68-commits/repo-integrity-manifest-action/README.md

 git pull --rebase
 \```

 or work in a feature branch and open a pull request.
-This ensures your changes integrate cleanly with the bot‑generated manifest updates.

 ---